Splunk-App-and-TA-development/ansible-demo-operations/README.md

 - `ANSIBLE_TOWER_AMI`: The AMI used when creating the Tower EC2 instance
 - `ANSIBLE_TOWER_DB_PASSWORD`: The password to use when creating the Tower PostgreSQL DB
-- `ANSIBLE_TOWER_LICENSE_PATH`: Path on the Ansible control host to the license file for this Tower deployment
+- `ANSIBLE_TOWER_LICENSE_PATH`: Path on the Ansible control host to the license file for this Tower deployment `ANSIBLE_DEMO_PROVISIONING_PASSWORD`: Temporary password used for provisioning use cases

 One approach is to create an `env.sh` file and source it before running.